natom24/BIOL7800/proposal.md

+---
-# Modeling Trophic Cascades due to Toxic Algal Blooms
+title: "Modeling Trophic Cascades due to Toxic Algal Blooms"
-## Nathaniel Haulk
+author: "Nathaniel Haulk"
+output: html_document
+---

 ### Introduction:

 Trophic cascades are a phenomenon where a change in the number of predators that lead to large shifts in prey populations.
 These are often caused by extreme environmental events leading to large die-offs of individuals.
-Algal blooms, often caused by the addition of pollutants like nitrogen and phosphate, are a major cause of mortality in aquatic communities.
-These large die-outs often disproportionately affect the predator populations and can actually lead to situations where prey populations benefit more that die-off.
-However, little work has gone into understanding how different intensities of algal blooms affect wildlife.
+Algal blooms, often caused by the addition of pollutants like nitrogen and phosphate, are a major cause of mortality in aquatic communities. these blooms decrease the amount of dissolved oxygen in a system and can lead to massive die off if water is made hypoxic.
+Some algae species can also release cyanotoxins into the environment that are poisonous to the organisms in the water.
+These large die-outs often disproportionately affect the predator populations and can actually lead to situations where prey populations benefit from these large die-off.
+However, little work has gone into understanding how different intensities of algal blooms affect predator-prey relationships.
+Few studies have also looked into how predator-prey systems with numerous species can be affected by trophic cascades.
 Using mathematical models, I hope to provide a better understanding of when trophic cascades will occur and how changes in intensity of algal blooms can affect the population sizes of both predators and prey.
-Few studies have also looked into how multiple linked predator-prey systems can be affected by trophic cascades.

 ### Data Collection: